 SUSTAINABLE EATING - Soup from Turkey Carcass

-The day after Thanksgiving, while I am cleaning up I take the turkey carcass and make a rich broth that can be used in a delicious soup with herb and egg dumplings.
-It has become yearly ritual!
+The day after Thanksgiving, as I'm cleaning up I take the turkey carcass and make a delicious soup .
+It has become a yearly ritual!

 Tuesday, November 23, 2010